 Several of the features are locked behind the “Premium” version of Groovy, but even the free version gives you everything you need to turn your Discord channel into a lively online music venue.

-There’s a reason that MEE6 is one of the best Discord bots currently available.
+There’s a reason MEE6 is one of the best Discord bots currently available.
 It comes with extensive features and support.
 You can also upgrade to a “premium” subscription package for even more features.

-A lot of Discord bots are designed for server moderation, and MEE6 doesn’t disappoint.
+Many Discord bots are designed for server moderation, and MEE6 doesn’t disappoint.
 You can set up automated mod rules to cover problems like server spam.
 MEE6 admins can also configure a “strike” system to automate punishments if users regularly break the rules.

 The bot is customizable, so you’re able to create your own commands for users as well as personalized welcome messages.
 If you want users to be able to set their own roles, you can set up your own commands for this.